To feel your best, you need choices.

 Dr. Suzanne Gilberg-Lenz

 Dr. Suzanne B. Gilberg-Lenz is a board-certified obstetrician-gynecologist and menopause expert in Beverly Hills, California and is affiliated with Cedars-Sinai Medical Center.
 She received her medical degree from University of Southern California School of Medicine and has been in practice for more than 20 years.
 Dr. Suzanne is also a certified Clinical Ayurvedic Specialist, strengthening her medical expertise with an integrative, holistic approach.
-She is also an advocate, speaker, and published author, with her most recent book launch "Menopause Bootcamp", which she shared more on during her recent appearance on the Drew Barrymore Show.

 Dr. Seema Shah

 Dr. Seema Shah is a board certified obstetrician-gynecologist and surgeon who graduated from the Sidney Kimmel Medical College At Thomas Jefferson University.
 Dr. Shah is a lifelong advocate for women’s health and currently works to promote the experiences and voices of women, healthcare practitioners, and employees as a consultant.
 She keenly translates the individual patient needs, science, and data into organizational policy and standards, to better serve the community as a whole.
-In her previous role as menopause champion at Kaiser Permanente, Dr. Shah was successfully able to ensure that misconceptions about available therapies did not impede patients access to care.

 Hello, Hormones